Gypsy (musical): 2008 Broadway revival

 "You see, everyone's starved for attention in Gypsy.
 That craving, after all, is the motor that keeps showbiz puttering along.
 And Mr. Laurents makes sure that we sense that hunger in everyone....
 I was so caught up in the emotional wrestling matches between the characters (and within themselves), that I didn't really think about the songs as songs....
 There is no separation at all between song and character, which is what happens in those uncommon moments when musicals reach upward to achieve their ideal reasons to be."

 This production won numerous awards including the Tony Awards and Drama Desk Awards for LuPone, Gaines and Benanti.
-The show was originally scheduled to close in March 2009 on LuPone's final performance, but closed on January 11, 2009 due to decreases in ticket sales.
+The show was originally scheduled to close in March 2009 on LuPone's final performance, but closed on January 11, 2009, due to decreases in ticket sales.
 Like the 2003 production, this revival also closed at a loss.
 The production played for 332 performances and 27 previews.
 On the eve before the final performance, LuPone made news when she stopped the show during the song "Rose's Turn" to scold a patron for taking illegal photographs during the performance.

 Patti LuPone performed in Gypsy before Broadway, stating she starred as Louise in a high-school production of the show when she was 13 years old.
 LuPone had voiced interest in heading the 2003 Broadway revival, but Arthur Laurents reportedly banned her from any future work with his involvement because she previously walked out on a production of Jolson Sings Again, written by Laurents, in 1995.
 LuPone and Laurents subsequently reconciled.

 2015 West End revival

 Following a run at the Chichester Festival Theatre, which won the Critics' Choice Theatre Award for Best Musical in 2014, a West End revival of Gypsy opened at the Savoy Theatre on April 15, 2015, in a limited run through November 28.
-Directed by Jonathan Kent with choreography by Stephen Mear and set and costume design by Anthony Ward, the production starred Imelda Staunton as Rose, Peter Davison as Herbie, Lara Pulver as Louise, Gemma Sutton as June, Dan Burton as Tulsa, Anita Louise Combe as Tessie Tura, Louise Gold as Mazzeppa and Julie Legrand as Electra.
+Directed by Jonathan Kent with choreography by Stephen Mear and set and costume design by Anthony Ward, the production starred Imelda Staunton as Rose, Peter Davison as Herbie, Lara Pulver as Louise, Gemma Sutton as June, Dan Burton as Tulsa, Anita Louise Combe as Tessie Tura, Louise Gold as Mazeppa and Julie Legrand as Electra.
 The London production was nominated for eight Laurence Olivier Awards at the 2016 ceremony, winning four, including Best Actress in a Musical (Staunton) and Best Musical Revival, the most awards won by a single production in that year.
 It also won Best Musical Production and Best Performance in a Musical (for Staunton) at the UK Theatre Awards in 2015.
-Staunton also won Best Musical Performance at the Evening Standard Awards in 2015.
+Staunton also won Best Musical Performance at the Evening Standard Theatre Awards in 2015.
 The production was also filmed and broadcast on BBC Four over the 2015 Christmas/New Year period and was first broadcast on PBS' Great Performances in the United States in 2016.